CUSTOM HOME BUILDERS & DESIGN-BUILD FIRMS : DISCOVERY CONTROL

 • Discovery continuity improves, so more warm projects stay alive long enough to reach contract.

-The Rage Number captures the measurable custom-builder leak.
-The Vibration Tax is everything the owner, sales lead, estimator, and project manager carry because the front door still feels fragile: missed-call anxiety, site interruptions, premium time getting spent on weak-fit buyers, and the suspicion that good projects are drifting without anyone seeing the full cost.
+The revenue leak calculator shows the measurable custom-builder leak.
+The Stress Cost is everything the owner, sales lead, estimator, and project manager carry because the front door still feels fragile: missed-call anxiety, site interruptions, premium time getting spent on weak-fit buyers, and the suspicion that good projects are drifting without anyone seeing the full cost.

 Custom homes are especially exposed because the first touch shapes trust fast.
 Buyers interpret responsiveness and structure as a signal of how the whole build may feel.
 If the start feels sloppy, the rest of the promise becomes harder to believe.